jkunimune/dunier/README.md

 # Dunia Hamar

-Dunia Hamar is a tool designed to help world builders build more and more realistic worlds.
+Dunia Hamar is a tool being designed to help world builders build more and more realistic worlds.
 Sometimes you need a world, but don't want to painstakingly build every aspect of it yourself.
 Maybe you're running an RPG campaign and just need a believable setting for your plot.
 Maybe you're a world builder who's more interested